webMath/algesurf/home-page/r3/readme.md

 <!-- a statement of a rationale, applicable now as well as in the future -->
 AlgeSurf is an effort to make the visualization of things mathematical faster, simpler and easier

+* The code should be as simple and as extensible as possible
+	* If you understand if/then, for loops and equal signs in JavaScript you should be good to go
+* The code should have the look and feel of Three.js code.
+	* If you are familiar with the Three.js examples, you should be able to jump right into algeSurf code

 ### Vision
 <!--  a descriptive picture of a desired future state -->
 Visualize math and physics in ways never seen before

+* Enable people who are scientists, engineers and designers and not full-time programmers to craft cool domain-specific apps

 ## The Apps